Prior probability: Uninformative priors

 As an example of an a priori prior, due to Jaynes (2003), consider a situation in which one knows a ball has been hidden under one of three cups, A, B, or C, but no other information is available about its location.
 In this case a uniform prior of p(A) = p(B) = p(C) = 1/3 seems intuitively like the only reasonable choice.
 More formally, we can see that the problem remains the same if we swap around the labels ("A", "B" and "C") of the cups.
 It would therefore be odd to choose a prior for which a permutation of the labels would cause a change in our predictions about which cup the ball will be found under; the uniform prior is the only one which preserves this invariance.
 If one accepts this invariance principle then one can see that the uniform prior is the logically correct prior to represent this state of knowledge.
 This prior is "objective" in the sense of being the correct choice to represent a particular state of knowledge, but it is not objective in the sense of being an observer-independent feature of the world: in reality the ball exists under a particular cup, and it only makes sense to speak of probabilities in this situation if there is an observer with limited knowledge about the system.

-As a more contentious example, Jaynes published an argument (Jaynes 1968) based on the invariance of the prior under a change of parameters that suggests that the prior representing complete uncertainty about a probability should be the Haldane prior p−1(1 − p)−1.
+As a more contentious example, Jaynes published an argument based on the invariance of the prior under a change of parameters that suggests that the prior representing complete uncertainty about a probability should be the Haldane prior p−1(1 − p)−1.
 The example Jaynes gives is of finding a chemical in a lab and asking whether it will dissolve in water in repeated experiments.
 The Haldane prior gives by far the most weight to $p=0$ and $p=1$, indicating that the sample will either dissolve every time or never dissolve, with equal probability.
 However, if one has observed samples of the chemical to dissolve in one experiment and not to dissolve in another experiment then this prior is updated to the uniform distribution on the interval [0, 1].
 This is obtained by applying Bayes' theorem to the data set consisting of one observation of dissolving and one of not dissolving, using the above prior.
 The Haldane prior is an improper prior distribution (meaning that it has an infinite mass).
 Harold Jeffreys devised a systematic way for designing uninformative priors as e.g., Jeffreys prior p−1/2(1 − p)−1/2 for the Bernoulli random variable.